NHSLeadership/nightingale-companion/readme.txt

  pages preloading when a user hovers their mouse over links.
 This does not, in fact increase load times but does appear perception of load times as those few partial seconds pre click are actually being used to start loading the next page.
  - DeferJS - adds a defer tag to all javascript (excluding jQuery and loadcss) to defer loading of js resources until after HTML has loaded in.
+Alternatively, you can simply move your scripts to the footer, or you can do both.
  - Set Browser Cache - this is a setting to tell users' browser to cache locally the content.
 The value is number of seconds that this local cache should be stored, defaulting to 43200 (12 hours)
  - Cleanup WordPress meta tags - removes lots of WP native tags included in the header region.